Gathered to Worship, Sent to Bless

 One way we fulfill the mission of the church is to support specific missionary families around the world.
 Every month on the first Sunday, we collect offerings to support these missionaries in the same service that we celebrate communion, emphasizing the way that communion unites all Christians together in Christ.
 You can read a short biography of the missionary families we currently support below.

-George and Sarah are missionaries with Resonate Global Mission, serving in Ukraine since 1998.
+George and Sarah are missionaries with Resonate Global Mission and started working in Ukraine in 1998.

-In 2013 they moved to the capital city, Kyiv, where George trained pastors in the Timothy Leadership Training and facilitated healing and reconciliation through “Healing Hearts, Transforming Nations” workshops and trainings for facilitators.
+In 2013 they moved from western Ukraine to the capital city, Kyiv, where George trained pastors in the Timothy Leadership Training and facilitated healing and reconciliation through “Healing Hearts, Transforming Nations” immersive workshops and trainings for facilitators.

 George and Sarah have three children: Abigail, Matthew and Elizabeth.

-Steve teaches at LCC International University, introducing students to various worldviews and the application of Christian faith to all of life.
-Many LCC students have little prior exposure to Christian faith.
-Not all become Christians, of course, but all experience some of the richness of the Gospel of Jesus Christ, which provides holistic Good News for individuals, communities, and the world.
+Whether they come to the Christian faith or not, all students experience some of the richness of the Gospel of Jesus Christ, which provides holistic Good News for individuals, communities, and the world.

 Each Sunday we not only collect offerings for the work and ministry of our church, but also for a local ministry organization.
 Often these are organizations that we have a connection to either through joint projects or because members of the church work or volunteer at the organization.
 You can read a brief description below.